-The development of a language is generally assumed to be divergent; the number of words in a language increases over time.
+The development of a language is generally assumed to be divergent; the number of words in a language tends to increase over time.
 A single word accrues additional new meanings throughout its life, and related languages become more distinct from one another as they develop.
 However, school is an example of the opposite occurring.

 In this case, two distinct word roots have led to two identical spellings and two homophonous sounds.
 So, while we might assume that school (teacher) and school (of fish) are the same word, they are not.

-Two paths from disparate origins appear to converge on a single point.
-But while the end points of the paths are identical they are, in fact, distinct.
+Two paths from disparate origins appear to converge.
+But while the end points of the paths coincide precisely, they are, in fact, distinct.